Saving time and improving team efficiency with LawVu

 “We no longer have to worry about corporate knowledge being lost,” says Kristy.
 “And we don’t have to worry about departments

 duplicating requests for advice.
 It also means we’re able to have honest conversations with our internal clients and external solicitors about how advice is being implemented.”

-The reporting function has also created advantages for the DCC.
+The insights & reporting capability has also created advantages for the DCC.
 “It means we can work through setting up productivity measures and scheduling conflicts” Kristy explains.
 “There’s a lot of potential there.
 And LawVu are very welcoming of new ideas, so we have no problems pitching ideas to them about

 how we can make the most of functions like reporting which shows how we are succeeding and where we need to put in more effort to make things work for our client.”